-Registration & payment is preferred through our website via our secure online registration available to you 24/7.
-Registration can also be taken by phone.
+Registration and payment is preferred through our website via our secure online registration available 24/7.
+If you are unable to use the online service, registration can also be taken by phone.

 Please note: Contact information of registered students will be shared with our teachers.

-Student Behavior: The Railyard Art Studio can dismiss any student for inappropriate behavior.
+Railyard Arts Studio can dismiss any student for inappropriate behavior.

 Painting Studio Policy